marshallia/TestingCOA/README.md

 After running the command above, it will generate dvc.yaml that have featurize stage
 ![after command img](asset/img_12.png)
 ![dvc.yaml img](asset/img_13.png)
-Try to run the feature extraction by using dvc repro
+Try to run the feature extraction by using dvc exp run
  * Create a training stage
 ```
 $ dvc stage add -n train \